 A Gallup study found that engaged teams have lower turnover, 21% greater profitability, and 17% higher productivity than disengaged teams.
 And the benefits don’t end there, as highly engaged teams report a 41% reduction in absenteeism and achieve 59% less staff turnover.

-Examples of company values
+Examples of organizational values

-You’ll sometimes see company values reduced to little more than single words: fairness, honesty, inclusivity.
+You’ll sometimes see organizational values reduced to little more than single words: fairness, honesty, inclusivity.
 But this isn’t enough.
 Your value statement should set out what your values mean to your business and indicate how you’ll put them into practice - they can’t be just empty slogans.

 Take a look at how some companies are doing it: